 Chatting about love with people you love is always a good idea.
 We have resources to help you get that conversation started.
-You can use our How’s Your Relationship? conversation cards or our Love Like This materials and coloring book to unwind and talk.
+You can use our How’s Your Relationship? conversation cards or our Love Like This materials to unwind and talk.
 Teens are human too, so asking questions, listening up, and staying connected holds true.

 When you fall in love for the first time, or second, or gazillionth, everything feels possible.
 Your opportunities expand, your world broadens.
 You get to try new foods because you’re dating someone from a different culture.
 You get to celebrate in different ways because every family does things a bit differently.
 You meet new people because your circle of friends gets bigger.
 In a word, everything feels roomy.

 When you’re in an unhealthy relationship, things don’t feel quite as possible.
 Your world tends to narrow, your opportunities to hang out with people or do things you used to enjoy decrease.
 The person you’re dating doesn’t like your friends, so you stop hanging out with them.
 You stop spending time on your hobbies because the person you’re dating wants to spend all their time with you.
 You start wondering what you should wear because the person you’re dating always comments on your outfits.
 Things feel squished.

 Talking to your teenager about how their relationship makes them feel can be a window into seeing if things are healthy or unhealthy.
 We want young people to feel like the world is wide open to them.
 Their relationship should help that, not hinder it.
 You can use our Love Like This images to help guide your conversations.